 - Publishing personal or business information that is used for social engineering attacks; and

-- Publishing or sharing information that results in reputational harm such as loss of employment.
+- Publishing or sharing information that results in harm to reputation, such as loss of employment.

 What can I do about my digital footprint?

-Avoid publishing information that showcases a lifestyle of drunken or drug endured behaviour as New Zealand employers can and do review digital footprints when short listing interview candidates.
+Think about who could see the content, especially if it’s shared beyond it’s intended audience – family, friends, peers or potential employers.
+New Zealand employers can and do review digital footprints when short listing interview candidates.
 And make use of privacy settings on common platforms.

 - Value your personal information;